h1de0us/mer-eeg-analysis/README.md

 ```
 If you get any problems related to the package ```mne-connectivity```, additionally run ```pip install -U mne-connectivity```

+WARNING: While working with connectivity in EEG data, create a separate virtual environment and install the dependencies there, as EEGRAPH currently uses outdated versions of numpy and mne-tools.

 TODO: how to train a model, how to extract features, how to build graphs based on eeg data

 ## Structure